unm-digital-history/campus-history/essays/sub/index.md

 ## SUB - Student Union Building

+The University of New Mexico built the current Student Union Building, known as the SUB, in 1959.
+The SUB functions as a gathering place for student organizations, a dining facility, and a location for large meetings.

 {% include juxtapose.html
 image1="images/sub1959cropped.png"
 image2="images/subtoday.jpg"
-caption="The SUB in 1959 versus the SUB in 2025."
+caption="The SUB in 1959 versus the SUB in 2025.
+1959 photo by Dick Meleski.[Source](https://econtent.unm.edu/digital/collection/ULPhotoImag/id/537/rec/2) "
 %}